of Otavalo is daily wear for much of the population of the town and is

 dress for the Otavalo women consists of a long dark skirt with pale

 underskirt, fastened with a woven belt,

-lacy sleeves.
-The women also wear a cloth binding around
+lacy sleeves and collar.
+The women also wear a cloth or woven

 "skirts" are actually